pono/pono.github.io/_src/posts/2016-01-16-chicago-a-trip-report.md

       to the Museum of Science and Industry.
 Coffee was great, croissant see *
     - Frontera.
 I just wanted their chips again.
 There are still a couple sitting in my bag.

+  - Notes
+    - Subway.
+Chicago seems to obsessed with Subway.
+Every other block has one!
+    - Smoothies and Juice Bars.
+Not only were there a ton of smooties places, it seemed most places had smoothies or fancy juices on their menus.
+Now I'm generally not a fan of either of these things, but it more so confused me about how popular they are.

 Transit: Ventra is a great idea but their NFC is awful.
 I routinely have to